makeswift/makeswift/examples/basic-typescript/README.md

 ## Getting Started

-This template contains simple Next.js app integrated with [Makeswift](https://www.makeswift.com) so you can visually edit your Next.js pages.
+This template contains a simple Next.js app integrated with [Makeswift](https://www.makeswift.com) so you can visually edit your Next.js pages.

 ### Automatic Setup